 Using Down Payment Assistance on Your Next Mortgage Loan

-While the days of easy credit and 100% financing might have disappeared, at least for now, down payment assistance programs are still alive and well.
+The days of easy credit and 100% financing might be behind us, but down payment assistance (DPA) programs are alive and well.
 They survived the credit meltdown, and they still provide a valuable service for stimulating local housing markets.

 Down payment assistance comes in many forms, but the most common sources are:

-- Community Grants
+- Community grants

-- State Housing Agencies
+- State housing agencies

-- Local Housing Agencies
+- Local housing agencies

 - Fannie Mae (Federal National Mortgage Association; FNMA)

 - Freddie Mac (Federal Home Loan Mortgage Corporation; FHLMC)

 - Federal Housing Administration